DTKI: a new formalized PKI with no trusted parties: Discussion

+How should the browser (and the user) respond if a received proof (e.g., a proof of presence in the log) is incorrect?
+Such situations should be handled in the background by the software in the browser that verifies proofs, and be sent to domain owners for further investigation.
+The browser can also present errors to the user in the same way as the current state of the art.
+So, the user interface will remain the same.
+For example, a user might be shown two options, i.e. either to continue anyway, or not to trust the certificate and abort this connection.
+Another possible way is to hard fail if the verification has not been successful, as suggested by Google certificate transparency.
+However, this might be an obstacle for deploying DTKI in early stages.

-\paragraph*{{\bf Coverage of random checking}} As mentioned, several aspects of the logs are verified by user's browsers performing randomly-chosen checks.
+\paragraph*{{\bf Coverage of random checking}} As mentioned previously, several aspects of the logs are verified by user's browsers performing randomly-chosen checks.
 The number of things to be checked depends on the size of the mapping log and certificate logs.
 The size of the mapping log mainly depends on the number of certificate logs and the mapping from regular expressions to certificate logs; and the size of certificate logs mainly depends on the number of domain servers that have a TLS certificate.
 Currently, there are $2.71\times 10^8$ domains \cite{NumofDNS} (though not every domain has a certificate), and $3\times 10^9$ internet users \cite{InternetUser}.
-Thus, if every user makes one random check per day, then everything will on average, be checked 10 times per day.
+The probability of a given domain not being checked on a given day (or week) is $(1-\frac{1}{2.71\times 10^{8}})^{3\times 10^{9}} \approx 1.56\times 10^{-5}$ (resp. $((1-\frac{1}{2.71\times 10^{8}})^{3\times 10^{9}})^7 \approx 2.25\times 10^{-34}$).
+Thus, the expected number of unchecked domains per day (resp. per week) is $4.23\times 10^3$ (resp. $6.10 \times 10^{-26}$).